hassanzohdy/react-router/README.md

 changeLanguageReloadMode: 'soft', // soft reload will re-render the current page, hard reload will reload the whole app },
   forceRefresh: true, // will re-render the page if user clicks on the same route link
-  strict: true, // run React in Strict Mode
+  strictMode: true, // run React in Strict Mode
   rootComponent: Root, // the root component that will wrap the whole app, can be useful for adding global settings for one time to your UI like wrapping the whole app with a context provider.
   lazyLoading: {
     loadingComponent: Progress, // the component that will be rendered while the lazy loaded component is loading